 Michigan Beach offers white sand, good stone hunting; wooded trails and children's play equipment.
-There is also a concession stand, picnic areas, restrooms and lifeguards.
+There is also a concession cafe, picnic areas, and restrooms.
+There are no lifeguards.
 This beach is a short walk from downtown, along Park Avenue or the Pine River Channel.
 It is also an excellent location to view the lighthouse and the stunning sunsets over Lake Michigan.

 Ferry Beach is also located on Lake Charlevoix.
 The gently sloping sandy swimming area is a popular beach for parents and their children.
-Ferry Beach offers lifeguards, playground equipment, a concession, picnic areas, and restrooms.
+Ferry Beach offers no lifeguards, but there is playground equipment, picnic areas, and restrooms.
 The beach can be reached by taking Stover Road east off of M-66, or Belvedere Avenue from downtown.

 Mount McSauba is a natural area with rolling dunes that culminate in a wide sandy beach on Lake Michigan shoreline.
 Behind the dunes is a series of well-kept trails through a beautiful canopied wooded area.
 There are no lifeguards or facilities.